geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:09:30](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=570)]
 Sounds good.
-Uh...
+Uh..
 Want to do this?

 ##### **Qazalin** [[00:09:36](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=576)]
-I did merge some software, sqtt, and that was fast.
+I did merge some software, SQTT, and that was fast.
 Last week it was very slow.
 That should be fixed with a split up per-sie graph.
 So if you run with viz equals two, you can see the timeline of the waves and the instructions.
 Hopefully that's good.
 Yeah, that's nice.

 ##### **Geohot** [[00:10:00](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=600)]
 You know, I think there's been great improvements.
 It's getting kind of usable.
 We still got to do the aggregate view.
 I think the aggregate view should just be on the click and it should aggregate everything across all the waves.